matrix-io/matrix-documentation/docs/matrix-os/overview/applications.md

 More detailed information about programming MOS applications can be found in [Create An App](../examples/app-create/) and [Reference](../reference/).

-### Touchless

-MOS applications differ from traditional phone or desktop applications in that, for the most part, they have a passive interface, waiting for a particular event or circumstance to do an action.
-Of course, there exceptions to this rule, you can wire up whatever behavior you want.
-However, most interactions with hardware come in the form of configuring the hardware, waiting for data, and then doing a behavior based on that data.

 ### Data Flow

 Sensors push to applications which push to libraries which push back to the application, which pushes to the internet, other devices and dashboards.
 This one-way data flow is well matched with the listener/emitter event model of JavaScript and Node.
 We run a function, which is asynchronous, it sends a request to a sensor, library or web call, and waits for responses.
 Unlike traditional request / response style APIs, these are intended to be called once and handle many responses, sometimes in parallel.